evennia/evennia/docs/sphinx/source/wiki/BuildingQuickstart.rst

 ::

-    > examine self
+    > @script self

-This will show details about yourself.
-You will also see the script and how long it is until it "fires" next (a randomizer determines if it will say something, so you will not see any output every time it fires).
+This will show details about scripts on yourself (also ``examine`` works).
+You will see how long it is until it "fires" next.
+Don't be alarmed if nothing happens when the countdown reaches zero - this particular script has a randomizer to determine if it will say something or not.
+So you will not see output every time it fires.

-When you are tired of this, kill the script with
+When you are tired of your character's "insights", kill the script with

 ::